pac4j/pac4j/documentation/docs/authenticators/couchdb.md

 }
 ```

 The `id`, `username` and `password` attribute names can be changed using the `setIdAttribute`, `setUsernameAttribute` and `setPasswordAttribute` methods.
 By default, the `id` attribute is CouchDB's `_id` attribute.
 If you change the `username` or `linkedid` attribute, please change the design document accordingly.
-You can also get/set the ObjectMapper used to serialize the JSON data from CouchDB with `getObjectMapper()` and `setObjectMapper()`, the default one is a simple default one.
+You can also get/set the ObjectMapper used to serialize the JSON data from CouchDB with `getObjectMapper()` and `setObjectMapper()`, the default one is simply `new ObjectMapper()`.

 The attributes of the user profile can be managed in the CouchDB collection in two ways:

-- either each attribute is explicitly saved in a specific attribute and all these attributes are defined as a list of names separated by commas via the `setAttributes` method (it's the legacy mode already existing in version 1.9)
+- either each attribute is explicitly saved in a specific attribute and all these attributes are defined as a list of names separated by commas via the `setAttributes` method (it's the legacy mode existing since version 1.9)
 - or the whole user profile is serialized and saved in the `serializedprofile` attribute.

 This `CouchProfileService` supports the use of a specific [`PasswordEncoder`](authenticators.html#passwordencoder) to encode the passwords in the CouchDB database.